EthanG78/GoChat/README.md

 **Special thanks to**
 @ToddMcleod for teaching me the fundamentals of golang web programming.</br>
 https://github.com/GoesToEleven</br>
-&
+&</br>
-@Aaron Schlesinger for inspiring me to work with Gorilla Mux and the websocket tools. https://github.com/arschles
+@Aaron Schlesinger for inspiring me to work with Gorilla Mux and the websocket tools.</br>
+https://github.com/arschles

 **Coded by Ethan Garnier**